Attracting international talent through the Dutch 30% tax ruling in 2025

 In the case of a grant with a shorter duration than five years, the same percentages and periods apply.

-From 2024, the 30% ruling will also have a salary cap (the Balkenende norm), set at €233,000 for this year.
+The 30% ruling also has a salary cap (the Balkenende norm), set at €233,000 for this year.
 This means the 30% ruling can only be applied to salaries up to this amount, and any income exceeding this will not benefit from the tax exemption.
 For those benefiting from the 30% ruling as of the end of 2022, the cap will only apply from January 1, 2026.

 Who is eligible for the 30% tax benefit?